The Best DAWs for Sampling (Without Additional Plugins or Hardware)

 But just like many of the other tools on this list, Logic Pro X’s extensive feature set also comes with a steeper learning curve, especially for beginners or those transitioning from other DAWs.
 The wealth of options and tools available in Logic Pro X can be overwhelming at first, requiring some time and exploration to fully grasp and utilize its sampling features.

-Bitwig Studio: Best for sound design and multi-sampling
+Bitwig Studio: The best DAW for sound design and multi-sampling

 Bitwig Studio stands out as a DAW that focuses on arrangement and sound design.